NellyBoi18/Weighted-Interval-Scheduling/README.md

 5

 The sample input has two instances.
 The first instance has one job to schedule with a start time of 1, an end time of 4, and a weight of 5.
 The second instance has 3 jobs.

+# Note:
+This program uses unsigned integers due to overflow on 32-bit signed integers in specific instances.